 - Ear pain/ sensitivity (otalgia)

-- Eczema/ dermatitis in ear canal
+- Eczema/ dermatitis in the ear canal

 - Hearing aid users

 We also perform a middle ear pressure test (Tympanometry) once all the wax has been extracted as part of the procedure to ensure that the health of the middle ear can be assessed.
-This test displays how healthily the ear drums are moving, and provides an indication of the overall health of the middle ear.
+This test displays how healthily the eardrums are moving, and provides an indication of the overall health of the middle ear.

 Wax drops are very useful in wax management.
 They soften wax, which often enables it to find its own way out of the ear canal through the natural outward migration of the skin cells in the ear canal.
-However, drops do not dissolve/ eliminate wax on their own, and often requires an extraction method.
+However, drops do not dissolve/ eliminate wax on their own and often requires an extraction method.

 It is advised that everyone attending for wax micro-suctioning softens their wax with wax drops prior to attending.
-We advise all attending patients use Earol Olive oil spray, which can be purchased from most Pharmacies.
+We advise all attending patients to use Earol Olive oil spray, which can be purchased from most Pharmacies.

-A report sheet of the procedure is also provided at the end detailing the appearance of the ear canal and ear drum post micro-suctioning, along with the results from tympanometry.
+A report sheet of the procedure is also provided at the end detailing the appearance of the ear canal and eardrum post-micro-suctioning, along with the results from tympanometry.
 If any abnormality is detected then this will also be documented and should a referral to ENT be required for more specialist treatment be required this will also be stipulated/ arranged in-house.

 When you choose to book your micro-suction appointment with us we will give you advice about your outer and middle ear as part of an inclusive mini-consultation.
-Should further hearing evaluation be required, this can also be arranged in clinic in timely fashion.
+Should further hearing evaluation be required, this can also be arranged in the clinic in a timely fashion.
 For further enquiries or to book an appointment please contact us and a member of our team will assist you.